Literature, Culture and Tradition, BAAS

 English Literature courses: https://lpsonline.sas.upenn.edu/academics/bachelors-degree/baas-course-blocks/english-literature

-Global Studies courses: https://lpsonline.sas.upenn.edu/academics/bachelors-degree/baas-course-blocks/global-studies
+Global and Regional Studies courses: https://lpsonline.sas.upenn.edu/academics/bachelors-degree/course-blocks/global-and-regional-studies

-Music courses: https://lpsonline.sas.upenn.edu/academics/bachelors-degree/baas-course-blocks/music
+Music Studies courses: https://lpsonline.sas.upenn.edu/academics/bachelors-degree/baas-course-blocks/music

 Religion and Culture courses: https://lpsonline.sas.upenn.edu/academics/bachelors-degree/baas-course-blocks/religion-and-culture